coderboy-raiyan/node-typescript-setup/README.md

-# 🧰 Simple TypeScript Starter | 2023
+# 🧰 Simple Production Level TypeScript and Node js Setup | 2023

 > We talk about a lot of **advanced Node.js and TypeScript**, particularly focused around Domain-Driven Design and large-scale enterprise application patterns.
 However, I received a few emails from readers that were interested in seeing what a basic TypeScript starter project looks like.
 So I've put together just that.